As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 If you try to tumble specimens of the same size, the whole process will last longer, and the results will not be satisfying.

-As a general rule, always have in mind the size of your tumbler, and make sure you choose rocks of different sizes.
+As a general rule, always consider the size of your tumbler, and make sure you choose rocks of different sizes.
 Larger specimens require an extended tumbling time, so it is better to avoid them.
-If you want to find out more about how long tumbling takes, check it here.
+If you want to learn more about how long tumbling takes, check it out here.

 Rock Family

 Probably the safest way without getting any tool kits to tumble different rocks together is to make sure they are of the same family.
-For example, blue calcite and orange calcite go well together, they have the same hardness levels.
+For example, blue and orange calcite go well together; they have the same hardness levels.

 Tumbling Rough & Grit